YourBr0ther/pokenavi/README.md

   * Select 6 for Party
   * Check boxes showing all registered Pokemon
   * Save button on selected Pokemon
-* Switch to chat bubbles
-* Research new html elements
 * Transparent sprite in bordered window element
 * Comment the HTML